Alverno College Accreditation

 - If you are an online student and are not a resident of the state in which your online program is based, you should verify that your program and institution are authorized to operate in your state.
 Check this map to learn more about your state’s participation.

 If an educational program is designed to meet educational requirements for a specific professional license or certification that is required for employment in an occupation, or is advertised as meeting such requirements, Alverno College has determined requirements have been met for licensure in the State of Wisconsin.
-At this time, Alverno College has not made determinations about any other state’s requirements.
+At this time, Alverno College has not made determinations about the requirements for other state requirements for each educational program.

 We are committed to complying with all states’ regulations for distance learning programs.